ora0600/confluent-cdc-workshop/terraform/aws/oracle21c/manualstep.md

 # Build AWS Compute and install Oracle on Docker, create an AMI and use it then later with terraform

+This is a manual step guide, how to build an Oracle environment for AWS with docker.
+Please follow the license rules from Oracle.

 1. Create AWS Compute [Key Pairs](https://eu-central-1.console.aws.amazon.com/ec2/home?region=eu-central-1#KeyPairs:):
    Name: workshopkey
    Key Pair type: RSA